PAPERS, PRE-PRINTS, REVIEWS

 PNAS 2004 Aug;101(32):11737-11742 PDF Abstract on Medline Elliott lab

-MHC class I presents peptides that are seen by killer T cells and controls
+MHC class I presents peptides that are seen by killer T cells and controls their

 The processing of antigens delivered as DNA vaccines.